br-dr3/ceptoaddress/README.md

 Each call to `BrasilAPI` will be saved in a database.

-Also it puts the data retrieved to a sqs queue, called `customer-cep`
+Also, it puts the data retrieved to a sqs queue, called `customer-cep`

 ![](artifacts/ceptoaddress-arch.png)